eudald-seeslab/mmsbm/README.md

 than number of cores, you should have approximately the same performance regardless of training set size and sampling number.

-A complete study could be something like 100 hyperparameter optimization runs of 6 samples of 400 iterations, which will take about 10 hours.

 ## Tests

-To run tests do the usual:
+To run tests do the following:

 ```
 python -m pytest tests/*